 The bottom line is that the Jarvis Formula is a hilarious collection of scam cliches, apparently meant as a parody of the genre… on second thought, maybe these people are indeed serious about this… Let’s not forget that at one point they have the gall to encourage their victims to borrow money from their friends and relatives, to then hand it over to them.

 Obviously, we won’t be recommending that you sign up with Jarvis Formula or with any other software that claims it can generate money on autopilot.
 It is possible to make money with binary options, however it’s quite tricky because there are so many scams.

-If you’re serious about pursuing binary options as a money-making method, I urge you to read our guidelines for dealing with binary options brokers and our binary options tutorial.
+If you’re serious about pursuing binary options as a money-making method, I urge you to read our guidelines for dealing with binary options brokers.

 Mostly, I suggest getting in touch with us either by sending an email (ObjectiveBO@gmail.com), leaving a comment below this review or via Facebook chat.

 Our Binary SCAM Scale (Last Updated: December 20, 2016)

 (binary options scams, from the most dangerous to the least dangerous)